YouG-o/YouTube-No-Translation/README.md

 </div>

   Contributions are welcome!
-Whether you want to fix bugs, add features, or improve documentation, your help is appreciated.
+Whether you want to fix bugs, add features, or add a language translation, your help is appreciated.
   Please read [CONTRIBUTING.md](CONTRIBUTING.md) to get started, or browse [existing issues](https://github.com/YouG-o/YouTube_No_Translation/issues) to see what needs help.

   <br>